telatin/nim-for-bioinformatics/docs/installing.md

 ## Linux

-A tool called **choosenim** is my recommended choice: is not only an easy way to install nim but also a tool to manage multiple installations (can be useful in the future, if you'll start developing serious projects :).
+A tool called **choosenim** is my recommended choice: is not only an easy way to install nim, but also a tool to manage multiple installations (which can be useful in the future, if you'll start developing serious projects :).
 Since most bioinformatics is supported by the **Miniconda package manager**, I also mention that installation as a reasonable way of getting an updated version.

 :warning: Installing from repositories (like `apt install nim`)